-But if you have a favorite nonprofit or two that you frequently give money to or feel strongly about, then putting down a charity or charities as a beneficiary can be a thoughtful way of continuing to offer them support after you’re gone.
+You may have a favorite nonprofit or two that you frequently give money to or feel strongly about.
+If so, putting down a charity as a beneficiary can be a thoughtful way of continuing to offer them support after you’re gone.

-Marking A Charity As Your Life Insurance Beneficiary
+Marking A Charity Beneficiary On Your Life Insurance

 Why?
 Because the gift doesn’t come around until you die, and you could stop paying premiums.